2025 Stetson Hatters football team

-The 2025 Stetson Hatters football team represent Stetson University as a member of the Pioneer Football League (PFL) during the 2025 NCAA Division I FCS football season.
-They are led by first-year head coach Michael Jasper.
-The Hatters play home games at Spec Martin Stadium in DeLand, Florida.
+The 2025 Stetson Hatters football team represented Stetson University as a member of the Pioneer Football League (PFL) during the 2025 NCAA Division I FCS football season.
+They were led by first-year head coach Michael Jasper.
+The Hatters played home games at Spec Martin Stadium in DeLand, Florida.

 Head coach Brian Young resigned after a 2–9 campaign and an overall record of 13–30 in four seasons.
 Shortly after, Michael Jasper, head coach for Bethel (TN) since 2019, was announced as his successor.

-Joining Jasper are several new coaches, including Jarod Dodson as associate head coach, offensive coordinator, and quarterbacks coach and Herman Smith as defensive line coach.
+Joining Jasper were several new coaches, including Jarod Dodson as associate head coach, offensive coordinator, and quarterbacks coach and Herman Smith as defensive line coach.